 "Ouick Time Events" - QTE - occur in several cut-scenes in the game.
 A button will pop up on screen, once that happens, the player must press that button as fast as possible or a casualty will happen.

 Shenmue II (2001)

-During the development of Shenmue II for the Dreamcast, Sega has announced that they will be pulling the plug on the Dreamcast console and will focus of third-party platforms - ended their reputation as a first-party company.
-Sega has stated that the remaining games being developed for the system will still be released.
-Shenmue II was released for the Dreamcast in Japan and Europe, but the entire voice-over dialogue was in Japanese.
-But the US version of Shenmue II for the Dreamcast was canceled, due to a deal that Sega has made with Microsoft to release exclusive games on the Xbox, one of them being Shenmue II for North America.
+During the development of Shenmue II for the Dreamcast, Sega announced they would pull the plug on the Dreamcast console to focus on third-party platforms, ending their tenure as a console manufacturer and first-party developer.
+Sega stated the remaining games being developed for the system would still be released.
+Shenmue II was released for the Dreamcast in Japan and Europe without an English language dub.
+The US version of Shenmue II for the Dreamcast was canceled, due to a deal that Sega has made with Microsoft to release exclusive games on the Xbox, one of them being Shenmue II for North America.

 The differences between the Japanese/European and US version of Shenmue II is the voice-over dialogue for the US version was recorded in English.
 The Dreamcast version had the ability to import the save game file from the original game.
 That allows the player to keep all the capsule toys, money, and other items obtained and brought over to Shenmue II.
 Importing the save game file from the original was not possible for the Xbox version, instead, the game starts off with all of the capsule toys from the original unlocked and some other items earned from Shenmue, such as the "Phoenix Mirror," but certain items like the cassettes tapes and cassettes player was removed.
 The Xbox version included a DVD entitle, Shenmue: The Movie.
 The DVD tells the story of the first game, it shows all of the cut-scenes from the original presented in the form of a movie.